cmlang/cml-compiler/README.md

 The release version format is YEAR.MONTH.DAY-CHANNEL, where:
 - YEAR/MONTH/DAY: the year/month/day the version was released.
 - CHANNEL: which channel the release was published in:
--- _stable_: backward-compatible, high-quality releases; low-risk upgrade.
+-- _gold_: backward-compatible, high-quality releases; low-risk upgrade.
--- _beta_: candidate releases with increasing quality/compatibility; medium-risk upgrade.
 -- _alpha_: development releases; no quality/compatibility guarantees; high-risk upgrade.

-All release channels may include bug fixes and new features.
+Either release channel may include bug fixes and new features.
-We strive to keep releases backward-compatible and high-quality;
-especially the stable releases.

 ## Installing Specific Version with Homebrew / Linuxbrew